davdma/davdma/README.md

 - Meditate and relax

 Below you will find the code for my previous projects involving ML:
-* I worked on `TransferLearningArgonne` over the summer of 2022 building cheminformatic models for predicting how bioaccumulative a substance is (how likely a substance will build up in contact with organisms), an attempt to target the problematic PFAS.
+* I worked on `TransferLearningArgonne` over the summer of 2022 building models to predict how bioaccumulative a substance is given its chemical structure, and an exploratory attempt to target the problematic PFAS.
 * `FloodSamplesArgonne` contain code for the data collection pipeline and water segmentation model that I have been recently working on at Argonne.
 <!--
 **davdma/davdma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.